mafatah/time-flow-admin/README.md

 `.openai/setup.sh`.
 The script runs automatically before the network is disabled and should install your dependencies using `npm ci`.

+## Auto-start permissions

+The application configures itself to start automatically when you log in.
+On **Windows**, a registry entry under `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` is created.
+On **Linux**, a `.desktop` file is written to `~/.config/autostart`.
+Both operations require write access to these locations, so ensure the application has the necessary permissions.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!